 Have women comprising half of the public sector employees in the executive levels (including Chief Executives) by 2014 and maintain thereafter

-Various initiatives are underway to support an equal representation of women in executive roles.
-The Office for the Public Sector has drafted a ‘Women in Leadership Strategy’ in collaboration with the Office for Women, and the Equal Opportunity Commission to identify interventions to increase and sustain the number of women in executive positions.
-The draft strategy identifies actions to:
+Various initiatives are underway to support equal representation of women in executive roles.
+The Office for the Public Sector has released a ‘Gender Equality in Leadership Strategy’ in collaboration with the Office for Women, and the Equal Opportunity Commission to identify interventions to increase and sustain the number of women in executive positions.
+The strategy identifies actions to:

 - Increase visible accountability for achieving the target